ThijSlim/pacman-game-tryout/mario/missing_features.md

 ## Missing Features Compared to Mario Bros 1-1

 ### 1. Enemy Behaviors
-- Green Turtles do not throw hammers as described in the prompts.
 - No implementation of kicked shells interacting with other objects or enemies.

 ### 2. Level Details
-- Missing specific level decorations like bushes or clouds.
 - No underground or bonus areas accessible via pipes.

 ### 3. Player Mechanics